Bennett Park (Detroit)

-Bennett Park was a ballpark in Detroit.
+Bennett Park was a baseball stadium in Detroit.
 Located at Michigan and Trumbull Avenues, it was home to the Detroit Tigers and was named after Charlie Bennett, a former player whose career ended after a train accident in 1894.

 The Tigers began play at Bennett Park in the minor Western League with a 17–2 win over the Columbus Senators on April 28, 1896.
 That league was renamed the American League in 1900, and the AL declared itself a major league starting in 1901.

 History

+Bennett Field was built on land once owned by William Woodbridge as a farm after retirement from public office and later as a hay market, dog pound and public picnic park.
+Tigers owner George Arthur Vanderbeck acquired the property before 1896.

-The ballpark sat 5,000 when it opened in 1896 and was gradually expanded to 14,000 by the time it was closed after the 1911 season.
-When the American League became a major league in 1901 the ballpark seated 8,500, the smallest park in the majors.
-Private parties built "Wildcat" bleachers on the rooftops of houses behind the left field fence, to the chagrin of Tiger ownership, since people paid to watch games from those bleachers but the Tigers did not get revenue.
+When it opened in 1896, the stadium held 5,000 spectators, the smallest capacity in the major leagues.
+It had gradually expanded to 14,000 seats by the time it was closed after the 1911 season.
+Private parties built "bootleg bleachers" on the rooftops of houses behind the left field fence, to the chagrin of Tiger ownership, since people paid to watch games from those bleachers but the Tigers did not get revenue.

-The park was noted for its dangerous playing surface, with cobblestones beneath the dirt and sometimes protruding over the dirt.
+The field was noted for its dangerous playing surface, with cobblestones beneath the dirt and sometimes protruding over the dirt.

-This small ballpark enjoyed some big success, as the Tigers and their young sensation Ty Cobb won three consecutive pennants during 1907–1909.
-However, their success ran out in the post-season on each occasion, when they lost to stronger National League teams in the World Series.
-This ballpark was hallowed ground to fans of the Chicago Cubs, as it was on this site in both 1907 and 1908 that the Cubs clinched their first two World Series championships (and their last one for over a century, until 2016).
+The Tigers and a young Ty Cobb won three consecutive pennants in the stadium between 1907–1909.
+Their success ran out in the post-season on each occasion, when they lost to stronger National League teams in the World Series.
+In both 1907 and 1908, the Cubs clinched their first two World Series championships (and their last one for over a century, until 2016).

-Between the 1911 and 1912 seasons, the Tigers acquired the rest of the block, demolished both the wildcat bleachers and Bennett Park, and built Navin Field on the same site, though the new stadium was shifted by 90°, with home plate where the left field corner had formerly been.
+Between the 1911 and 1912 seasons, the Tigers acquired the rest of the block, demolished both the bootleg bleachers and Bennett Park, and built Navin Field on the same site.
+The new stadium was shifted by 90°, with home plate where the left field corner had formerly been.